Former Brazilian President Jair Bolsonaro orchestrated a systematic assault on the Amazon and the world is paying the price.

 Systemic Impact: By holding Bolsonaro accountable, the case reinforces the legal obligations of governments worldwide to protect human rights and the environment.

-Public Engagement: Over 1 million people have supported the case, proving that accountability requires both legal strategy and societal pressure.
+Public Engagement: Over 1 million people have supported the case, demonstrating the power of societal pressure alongside legal strategy.

 PARTNERS